dansmyers/ComputerOrganizationAndArchitecture/Labs/1-Framboise.md

 Edit the file so that it looks like the following.
 There may be an additional country line in the header: that's okay.
 Put your own
 Rollins username and password in the `identity` and `password` fields.

-**THE FILE ACTUALLY HAS TO LOOK LIKE THE ONE SHOWN BELOW.
+**THE FILE HAS TO LOOK LIKE THE ONE SHOWN BELOW.
 CHECK THE SPACING AND SPELLING OF EVERY ITEM.**

+You can copy the `network` block and paste it into the terminal window.
+Mac users can probably use the regular `COMMAND + v` paste command; Windows users can paste by right-clicking in the PuTTY window.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1